quantumlib/Stim/doc/gates.md

         1 -> +Y
         ```

+    - Decomposition (into H, S, CX, M, R):

+        ```
+        MRY 0
+        ```

+        is equivalent to:

+        ```
+        S 0
+        S 0
+        S 0
+        H 0
+        R 0
+        M 0
+        H 0
+        S 0
+        ```

 - <a name="MX"></a>**`MX`**

     X-basis measurement (optionally noisy).
     Projects each target qubit into `|+>` or `|->` and reports its value (false=`|+>`, true=`|->`).

+    - Parens Arguments:

+        Optional.
+        A single float specifying A single float specifying the probability of flipping each reported measurement result.

+    - Targets:

+        The qubits to measure in the X basis.
+        Prefixing a qubit target with `!` flips its reported measurement result.
     If this gate is parameterized by a probability argument, the recorded result will be flipped with that probability.
 If not, the recorded result is noiseless.
 Note that the noise only affects the recorded result, not the target qubit's state.

     Prefixing a target with ! inverts its recorded measurement result.